Gabriella439/nixos-in-production/manuscript/BigPicture.md

 - Create and publish a branch in version control recording your changes

-- Manually trigger some job to build a software artifact containing your changes
+- Manually trigger some workflow to build a software artifact containing your changes

 - Update some configuration file to reference the newly-built software artifact